vuongducphuong/documentation/content/applications/sales/point_of_sale/payment_methods/terminals/six.rst

    :align: center
    :alt: The POS Six module.

-Back in :menuselection:`Point of Sale --> Configuration --> Payment Methods`, click :guilabel:`Create` to create a new payment method for SIX, select the payment terminal option :guilabel:`SIX`, and enter the payment terminal IP address.
+Back in :menuselection:`Điểm bán hàng --> Configuration --> Payment Methods`, click :guilabel:`Create` to create a new payment method for SIX, select the payment terminal option :guilabel:`SIX`, and enter the payment terminal IP address.